mjhoffmeister/blog/_jacob_cycle/2024-03-04-jacob-steals-esaus-blessing.md

 ## Structure

-There are different opinions are how this section is structured, but, generally, they generally put Isaac blessing Jacob in the center (Fokkelman: 98, Wenham: 202).
+Like the previous episode, this one is divided up into seven sections.
+It's arranged chiastically with Isaac blessing Jacob in the center.[^1].

 | --- |
 | A. Esau marries Hittites - Genesis 26:34-35 |